Moduli interpretation of Eisenstein series: Generating all modular forms in weights , and a model for

-\begin{remark} In our setting, where $V$ and $V'$ are spaces of modular forms, we can take $D$ to be a multiple of the cusp at infinity; then the values at $D$ are $q$-expansions of modular forms up to $O(q^N)$, and these $q$-expansions give rise to equations for modular curves via the approach sketched above.
-This approach has already appeared in the literature; see~\cite{Galbraiththesis} and Section~2 of~\cite{BakerGonzalez2Poonen}, where $\LLhat$ is replaced by the canonical bundle, and the projective embedding is then replaced with the canonical embedding (if the curve is not hyperelliptic), with some modifications since the ideal of a canonical curve occasionally requires generators going up to degree~$4$.
+\begin{remark} In our desired application, $V$ and $V'$ are spaces of modular forms, and one option is to take $\divD = N\cdot\infty$, where the cusp $\infty$ is assumed $F$-rational; then $\mathcal{A} = F[[q]]/(q^N)$, and the vector of values of each section $s_j \in \modforms_2(\Gammal)$ is a truncated $q$-expansion.
+Linear relations between $q$-expansions of products $s_j s_k$ then give rise to equations for $X(\myl)$, as discussed above.
+This approach has already appeared in the literature; see~\cite{Galbraiththesis} and Section~2 of~\cite{BakerGonzalez2Poonen}, which instead use $\cuspforms_2(\Gamma)$ and products in $\cuspforms_4(\Gamma)$ to obtain the canonical embedding of $X(\Gamma)$ in most cases.
+Occasionally $X$ is hyperelliptic, or the canonical curve is not defined by quadrics, in which case they go to higher weights.

 One novel aspect of our approach is that we evaluate the modular forms at noncuspidal points; we hope that this approach, suitably developed, can eventually also yield equations of Shimura curves. \end{remark}